 You’re now ready to cut your first piece of architrave.
 Slide the architrave into the mitre box and cut it in the marked spot at a 45-degree angle.

-6. Measure Out Top (Horizontal) Piece Of Architrave
+6. Measure out the Top (Horizontal) Piece of Architrave

-You now will need to take measurements for the top piece of architrave that runs horizontally.
+Take measurements for the top piece of the architrave that runs horizontally.
 First, make a 45-degree mitred cut where the architrave will meet the vertical piece of architrave that you already adhered to the door frame.
-This will allow you to make the measurement for the second cut.
+This will allow you to measure the second cut.

 Join the horizontally-mitred cut to the vertically-mitred cut and hold them tightly.
-Now mark the opposite end of the architrave where the two 6 mm margins meet.
+Now mark the opposite end where the two 6mm margins meet.

-Now run the last piece of architrave up the opposite side and make a mark where the margins meet, just like you did with the very first piece of architrave.
+Run the last piece of architrave up the opposite side and mark where the margins meet, just like you did with the first piece of architrave.

 Cut your last piece of architrave in the mitre box at a 45-degree angle, where you previously marked out.

 You’re now ready to fix the second vertical-fitting piece of architrave.
-Run a bead of wood glue all the way down the piece of architrave.
-Fit the vertical piece of architrave along your pre-marked margins and hammer in a few oval nails to secure it to the frame.
+Run a bead of wood glue along the full length of the architrave.
+Fit the vertical architrave piece along your pre-marked margins and hammer in a few oval nails to secure it to the frame.

 You’re now ready to fix the last piece of architrave.
 This piece should fit perfectly between the two vertical pieces of architraves.
 Run a bead of glue on the backside before fixing it to the wall.
-Make sure all mitred edges are tightly fitted and no gaps exist.
+Ensure all mitred edges are tightly fitted, and no gaps exist.
 Now hammer in a few oval nails to secure the architrave.

 12. Double Check Everything Fits

-Double-check to make sure all mitred edges fit perfectly together and everything is nice and square.
+Double-check to ensure all mitred edges fit perfectly together and everything is nice and square.
 If any adjustments need to be made, you can easily pull the oval nails out and readjust.
-Once everything fits perfectly, hammer all existing nails all the way in.
+Once everything fits perfectly, hammer in all existing nails.